katbyte/terraria.katbyte.me/README.md

-Automatic backups for the the hosted terraria worlds
+Files for terraria server @ katbyte.me.

+Includes worlds and management scripts.

+TDSM & logs not included.